wenjie1991/CellBarcode/README.md

 ## Installing

-1. Use the `devtools` install package from github
+1. Use the `devtools` install package from GitHub

 ```
 library(devtools)